Darryn Fiske is in his 19th year at St. Bonaventure University. Fiske manages the development of all 17 varsity athletic teams.

 In May of 2015, Fiske received the prestigious designation of Master Strength and Conditioning Coach from the Collegiate Strength and Conditioning Coaches Association (CSCCA).
 Fiske was honored uring the CSCCA’s national conference in Nashville, Tenn.
 Just 21 collegiate strength and conditioning coaches received the prestigious certification of Master Strength & Conditioning Coach in 2015.

 In men's basketball, Fiske administers a comprehensive, year-round strength and conditioning program specific to the needs of today's Division I basketball athlete.
 In 2012, Fiske's physical preparation help St. Bonaventure win its first Atlantic 10 Championship and advance to the NCAA Tournament.
 Once there, the Bonnies nearly defeated 3-seeded and bigger Florida State.
+The Bonnies continued their winning ways in recent years thanks in large part to Fiske.
+Between 2013-14 and 2017-18, the Bonnies have won 86 games including three straight 20-win seasons.
+In 2017-18, the Bonnies advanced to the NCAA Tournament and defeated UCLA in the First Four.

 Prior to his arrival at St. Bonaventure, Fiske spent one year as the assistant strength and conditioning coach at Miami University of Ohio.
 While working with the RedHawks, Fiske oversaw the growth of the football, men's basketball, soccer, hockey and baseball teams.